 - 8-10 hours of face to face testing time

 - continuous performance tests

 - behavior/emotional/social assessment as needed

-- researching interventions
+- researching and making recommendations

 - report writing

-*A Michigan limited license permits practice under the supervision of a fully licensed psychologist.
+*A Michigan limited license permits me to practice under the supervision of a fully licensed psychologist.
 I consult regularly with my supervisor, John Varani, Ph.D., LP (Michigan license number 6301004055) and Carrie Hatcher-Kay, Ph.D. of Partners in Healing (Michigan license number 6301011682).